crypticterminal/dow-j.github.io/_posts/2018-03-23-web-application-penetration-testing-methodology.md

   * e.g. <http://exampleapplication.com/service>
 * View the WSDL file for the service to load it into Burp
 * Go to the Burp Proxy history tab and add the WSDL file to the Wsdler extension via the "Parse WSDL" context menu option.
-* Send the sample request to Repeater and explore how the service works
+* Send the sample request to Repeater and determine how the service works
-* Continue to use Burp to test the service as you would for any other HTTP request using the techniques discussed in class

 Please refer to these articles for additional resources when testing SOAP APIs.